Firstly for me, my incentive to write and post blogs on innovation

 There are an incredible number of areas that could be discussed in a blog concerning innovation.
 I try to modify my list of interest as time goes on, as the feedback or reactions to these posts will partly shape and determine the better ones or areas I might deepen my focus, but my opening thoughts and intent revolve around these as they hold my interest and give me clues:

-1. Identifying the drivers and focal areas of innovation change
+1. Identifying the drivers and focal areas of innovation change towards a new era of innovation

 2. Exploring the dynamics and intensity needed for innovation and the fitness landscape.